architect/arc.codes/readme.md

 This docs site is its own Architect project 🎉 so it can be run locally with `arc sandbox`

-Use `npm run seed-dependencies` to move Shiki/dist (+ select languages) and the Arc syntax highlighting grammar to the docs catchall function.
-This drastically reduces that function's size on disk.

 ## Table of Contents & Sidebar

 The Sidebar is dynamically built from `table-of-contents.js` and the current state.